-There are several types of strokes, each with different causes and effects.
+Experts have identified three different types of stroke, each with different causes and effects:

 Transient Ischemic Attack (TIA)

-A TIA is sometimes called a '”mini-stroke.”
+A TIA is sometimes called a "mini-stroke."
 It is usually due to a blockage caused by platelets clumping together.
-After a short period of time, these clumps break up, allowing the blood flow to resume and the symptoms resolve.
-Having experienced a TIA increases the chance that a patient will experience a full-blown stroke.
-It is important to determine the cause of the symptoms and thereby reduce the risk of stroke.
+After a short time, the clumps break up, allowing the blood flow to resume and your symptoms disappear.
+TIA patients have a greater chance of experiencing a more significant stroke.